Autism Insurance FAQs

 Q: How many states have passed autism insurance reform?

-A: As of April 2012, 31 states have passed autism insurance reform.
-These states include: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, West Virginia, and Wisconsin.
-Go to Autism Votes to learn more.
+A: As of August 2013, 34 states have passed autism insurance reform.
+These states include: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, West Virginia, and Wisconsin.

 Q: Is autism insurance reform a partisan issue?